5 ways to influence champion lifetime value

 He explains, “Let's say you have three SDRs that have used UserGems.
 If they go to another organization, we’d reach out to them.
 We'd also reach out to their managers and say: ‘Half your team already used UserGems before.
 Talk to them about the experience.’

-5. Don’t underestimate individual contributors
+5. Recognize the value of individual contributors

 Christian says, “Often, the inclination is to go after the closed-won opportunity contact and then filter out whether they're a manager or not at the next job.
 But there's so much value in the end users.

-“We always say optimize for love.
+“The filter that matters most: track the contacts who actually valued your product.
+Not just the ones who signed the contract.
 We track the ones that love the product.
 I always quote Hamilton here: You are not in the room where the decision happens.
 But the power user or champion is there and can speak for you.”

 Grow your pipeline with a champion tracking strategy